cheignon/Instant/README.md

     ⚠️ only 50 requests by days so change ApiKey if you need ... and 100 request for free acount

+## Dont be affraid

+- i make very very long class and protocol, it's for your understand how I'm coding, so normally the size of class or protocol it verry verry verry smaller thant what i do

 ## Features

 - display news of the day